MoonlightTaVi/PingPongPy/README.md

-A command line application that automatically reboots the router upon a WAN disconnect by running `curl` to the specified router page end-point.
+A command line application that automatically reboots the router upon a WAN disconnect by making HTTP requests to the specified router page end-point.

 The settings may be configured to work in a number of different modes.